Rena Lederman

 Relationality, agency, expertise, and ethics; the politics of "method" in ethnography, disciplinary knowledges as moral orders (esp. historiography, sociology, psychology, anthropology); past and future of sciences/humanities tensions in popular and academic discourse; bureaucratic and regulatory policies and practices, administrative law and democracy; gendered/sexed experience, meanings, and ideologies; economic experience as culture: exchange, consumption, property, open access/digital commons.
 Oceania, US.

-Image removed.
-Image removed.
-American Ethnologist: Anxious Borders Between Work and Life in a Time of Bureaucratic Ethics Regulation Image removed.
+Unwrapping the Sacred Bundle: Reflections on the Disciplining of Anthropology American Ethnologist: Anxious Borders Between Work and Life in a Time of Bureaucratic Ethics Regulation

 Selected Publications